firozkhursheed/music_lineup/README.md

 ## Overview
 The Festival Lineup App is designed to showcase artists performing at a music festival.
 The app is built using Swift and SwiftUI, and it adopts the RIBs (Router, Interactor, Builder) architecture pattern to organize and manage its components and flows.

+## Pending
+Replace ScrolView ForEach with reusable view, right now List view does not support horizontal scrolling.
+As it's a sample app, this step is skipped

 ## RIBs Architecture
 RIBs (Router, Interactor, Builder) is an architectural pattern that aims to provide a clear separation of concerns and a scalable approach to building complex applications.
 In this app, the RIBs architecture is implemented as follows: